Cooops/Comp-Sci-Fundamentals/README.md

             return x * y
         ```

         This verison is too small, so let's convert it to a lambda.
-To create a lambda function, first write keyword lambda followed by one of more arguments separated by comma and followed by colon sign ( : ), which is then followed by a single line expression.
+To create a lambda function, first denote the keyword `lambda` followed by one of more arguments separated by comma and followed by colon sign ( : ), which is then followed by a single line expression.
 See below:

         ```
         The lambda version: